domschl/WinSteamOnMac/README.md

 This will update your x86 homebrew environment and automatically build the latest `game-porting-toolkit`.
 Remember, the build process will take about 30min even on a very fast machine!

-Then you will need to download the latest [game-porting-toolkit](https://developer.apple.com/download/all/?q=game%20porting%20toolkit) from apple to update the libraries in your wine prefix.
+Then you will need to download the latest [Game Porting Toolkit](https://developer.apple.com/download/all/?q=game%20porting%20toolkit) from apple to update the libraries in your wine prefix.
 Open the download and:

 ```bash
 ditto /Volumes/Game\ Porting\ Toolkit-1.1/redist/lib/ `brew86 --prefix game-porting-toolkit`/lib/